 If we did attempt to visit an exoplanet, one of the biggest challenges would be keeping humans, or generations of humans, alive long enough to make the colossal journey.
-Besides, we still haven’t visited Mars, the closest planet in our solar system.
+Besides, we still haven’t visited our closest planetary neighbour in our solar system: Mars.

 - Could alien life exist?

-- Research another Earth-like world like Kepler 452b.
-Draw your own graphic like the one above showing what we know about that planet.
+- Research another Earth-like world, such as Kepler 452b.
+Draw your own graphic like the one above, showing what we know about that planet.